spiffe/spiffe/standards/SPIFFE_Broker_API.md

 ## Abstract

 Brokers are trusted infrastructure components that can act on-behalf-of workloads.
-This API enables them to retrieve the SVIDs and trust bundles of workloads it represents by referencing the workloads by its process ID.
+This API enables them to retrieve the SVIDs and trust bundles of workloads they represent by referencing each workload with a workload reference (for example, a process ID or a Kubernetes object).

 ## Table of Contents